-Oxford Station is an important gateway to Oxford and the West End, however it is in need of significant upgrading, both in terms of operational performance and passenger provision.
+Oxford Station is a vital gateway to Oxford however it is in need of significant upgrading, both in terms of operational performance and passenger provision.
 Plans to redevelop the station have intensified in the past few years as it has become evident that its long-term needs will soon outstrip its capacity.

 The masterplan outlines the long-term vision for the station and its surrounding area.
 The intention is to deliver a new multi-modal interchange station that meets Oxford’s long-term rail needs and is of high quality because it’s an important gateway to the city.